brson/ctrs/README.md

 * Must pass 'rustc -F deprecated -F unstable_features'
 * Must pass 'rustc -F deprecated -F unstable_features --test'
 * No 'extern crate' (i.e. only std)
-* No FFI
+* No 'extern fn' (i.e. no FFI)

 Run `./stab.py` on a Rust file to see if it is a candidate.

 ## Organization

 All tests are under the `test` directory.
-Immediately under `test` are directories for Rust versions.
+Immediately under `test` are directories for Rust language/compiler versions.
 Under each version are directories for test 'groups'.
-Test groups are drawn from many sources.
+Test groups are drawn from many sources, and are licensed individually.

 ## Current coverage